 The bleached earless lizard can range in length from four to six inches, with a width of half an inch.
 Lizard tracks can be distinguished from others by the tail track between the footprints.
 This lizard enjoys eating insects, spiders, and small plants that are abundant at White Sands.
 The white coloration of the lizard is an adaptation to camouflage with the white sand.

-The darkling beetle, also known as the stinkbug, can be found anywhere in the monument and is most prevalent in the summer months.
+The darkling beetle, also known as the stinkbug, can be found anywhere in the park and is most prevalent in the summer months.
 The length of the beetle can be over one inch.
 The name stinkbug comes from their defensive spray, which smells like kerosene.
 Being dark in color, the beetle is very easy to spot on the white sand.
 The dark color of the body acts as a sunscreen, protecting the beetle from the damaging rays of the sun.

 The greater roadrunner can get up to 23 inches tall and run up to 18 mph.
 The roadrunner likes to eat snakes and lizards but will also eat scorpions and spiders.
 Its tracks are always in the shape of an X because the roadrunner has two back toes in addition to the two front ones.
 The length of one print is three inches.
 Look for roadrunners near the visitor center where there is a lot of vegetation.

 The horned lark’s height is around seven inches.
 Their preferred foods are seeds and insects.
-While a year-round resident in the monument, they are most prevalent when wildflowers are in bloom.
+While a year-round resident in the park, they are most prevalent when wildflowers are in bloom.
 The horned lark prefers to run rather than hop, so its tracks are continuous and in a line.
 The length of one print can be up to one and a half inches.
 The lark is a ground nester.
 The name horned lark refers to feather tufts at the top of the head, which look like two horns.

 Merriam's Kangaroo Rat